chrisdickinson/gl-triangle-strip-indexer/README.md

 #### `createIndices(width, height[, out]) -> out`

 Returns a typed array containing indexes representing a triangle strip.
-Each alternating column will introduce two degenerate triangles, and produces the following pattern:
+Each alternating column will introduce one degenerate triangle, and produces the following pattern:

 ```
   *--*--*